 OMG!
 There is a bug crawling on my kale!
 Yuck!!
 And that was enough to take away my appetite and my good intentions to eat a nutritious salad.
 I have to admit, I wasn’t a fan of sharing my food with eight-legged creatures.
-It took me a completed Master Gardener program and a couple of months of being a part-time urban farmer to realize that those critters mean no harm and actually, it's a good thing to have them there.
+It took me completing a Master Gardener program and a couple of months of being a part-time urban farmer to realize that those critters mean no harm and actually they are a good thing to have around.

 Here at Lettuce, our produce is harvested the very same day it is packed into the meal kits, so don’t be surprised if you find one (or a few) of my newly acquired friends in your boxes.
 While we put a great deal of effort into washing and removing these critters, on occasion some may slip past us.
 If that happens, no need to panic or lose your appetite.
 Gently remove them from your food (a.k.a. their home) and put them in a safer environment like your yard, and make sure to clean your produce appropriately.
 Again, while we do wash our produce thoroughly, a second rinse never hurts.

 We did some research about recommended ways to wash your produce:

 – According to the FDA, you should wash any fruit and vegetable before peeling, cutting, cooking or eating it (especially if you are eating it raw).

 – Most bacteria are attached to the soil of the produce.

 First, make sure everything else is clean:

 – For hands, use warm soapy water for at least 20 seconds before handling any produce